MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/powerplat-overview.md

 ## Virtual entities for Business Central

-Open Data Protocol (OData) entities exposed through API Pages in [!INCLUDE[prodshort](../developer/includes/prodshort.md)] are available can be consumed in Common Data Service and virtual entities can be generated.
+Open Data Protocol (OData) entities exposed through API Pages in [!INCLUDE[prodshort](../developer/includes/prodshort.md)] can be consumed in Common Data Service and virtual entities can be generated.
 Virtual entities in Common Data Service acts as regular entities and therefore also in Power Platform.
 Makers can now build experiences in customer engagement apps with data directly from [!INCLUDE[prodshort](../developer/includes/prodshort.md)] with full CRUD capability and without copying to Common Data Service, and leverage all the logic already residing in [!INCLUDE[prodshort](../developer/includes/prodshort.md)].

 ### Using Custom APIs as basis for virtual entities

-Since the integration depends on APIs exposed on [!INCLUDE[prodshort](../developer/includes/prodshort.md)], custom APIs can used for generating virtual entities.
+Since the virtual entities depends on APIs exposed on [!INCLUDE[prodshort](../developer/includes/prodshort.md)], custom APIs can also used for generating virtual entities.
 For more information, see [Developing a Custom API](../developer/devenv-develop-custom-api.md).

 ## Known limitations